Monday, November 26, 2018

 VDEM, “Make an Car Emergency Kit,” 1 min./31 sec. video, online at https://www.youtube.com/watch?v=wPgvWgtiWHI.

-VDEM, “Prepare and Recover,” online at http://www.vaemergency.gov/prepare-recover/.
+VDEM, “Prepare” online at https://www.vaemergency.gov/prepare/.
 This is the Commonwealth of Virginia’s central source of information on preparedness for all types of emergencies and disasters.

 Virginia Department of Transportation, “Virginia Traffic Information,” online at http://www.511virginia.org/.